habibaosama/CHESS-project/README.md

 -The user to input move like: A1D1 (capital letters).

-- If user input wrong move or not in the right way “INVALID MOVE” will appear and user will be able to write it again.
+-If user input wrong move or not in the right way “INVALID MOVE” will appear and user will be able to write it again.

 -To save the game when it is player’s turn input : ‘s’(small letter).